xmtp/XIPs/XIPs/xip-47-group-chat-permissions.md

 At this point, contributors agree the three-tier system is necessary based on the use case in which a group creator wants to delegate some responsibilities (`remove_member`, `update_metadata`) to be "admin only," and they don't want to immediately risk other admins removing them as an admin.
 In other words, the three-tier system allows a happy medium of delegatable admin responsibilities without risking group takeover.

-Another consideration was whether the extra complexity is worth making permissions updateable.
+Another consideration was whether the extra complexity is worth making permissions updatable.
 The choice to allow permissions to be updated, as long as the member performing the update qualifies against the `update_permissions_policy`, seems necessary.

 The ability to update permissions is needed to address the use cases of initial group permission misconfiguration and the inevitable evolution of a group’s trust dynamic.
 For example, just because an online project group chat starts as a small group of well-intentioned contributors does not mean that the group may not evolve to have a larger variety of member trustworthiness and contributor types over time.

 ## Backward compatibility

-In addition to adding the new **Permission Policies** and **Permission Options** and making **Permissions Updatable**, we will also make the permission system itself updateable in the following ways:
+In addition to adding the new **Permission Policies** and **Permission Options** and making **Permissions Updatable**, we will also make the permission system itself updatable in the following ways:

 - `libxmtp` can be updated so existing groups can add new **Permission Policies** via the proto `map<string, MetadataPolicy> update_metadata_policy`.
 This means that if later on we want to add a new Permission Policy to groups, such as "The Ability to Mute Group Members," we can add it without breaking any existing groups.